Welcome to Sound Travels!

 Since most everyone accepts that musicians always know the best places to eat, I’ve combined this fact with my restaurant upbringing to shape blog posts that often blend together new music, food and travel, whether I’m at home in California or connecting to new music friends in Việt Nam, México, Malaysia, Japan, Colombia or Paris.
-Don’t be surprised to find a blog on California wineries juxtaposed with my recollections of centenarian composer Elliott Carter, or a tour of the street food hawker stalls of Jalan Penang Road in Georgetown, Malaysia (my most popular “money maker” blog), with a story describing dinner at Chez Janou in Paris, highlighting the Fun Fact about its dizzying fifty varieties of Pastis liqueur while weaving into my narrative discussions about future new music projects for Việt Nam with French composer and IRCAM sound designer Gilbert Nouno.
-I’ve been amazed that since I began writing my stories in September of 2013, they have reached over 150 countries on every continent.
+Don’t be surprised to find a blog on California wineries juxtaposed with my recollections of centenarian composer Elliott Carter, or a tour of the street food hawker stalls of Jalan Penang Road in Georgetown, Malaysia (my most popular “money maker” blog), with a story describing dinner at Chez Janou in Paris, highlighting the Fun Fact about its dizzying eighty varieties of Pastis liqueur while weaving into my narrative discussions about future new music projects for Việt Nam with French composer and IRCAM sound designer Gilbert Nouno.
+I’ve been amazed that since I began writing my stories in September of 2013 they have reached over 150 countries on every continent.
 So because you keep reading, I keep writing!

-I am now dividing my time between my role as Artistic Advisor to the Hà Nội New Music Ensemble in Việt Nam with recharging in California, specifically at home in Pasadena amidst the legendary Asian influenced San Gabriel Valley.
+I am now dividing my time between my role as Artistic Advisor to the Hà Nội New Music Ensemble in Việt Nam with recharging in California, specifically at home in Pasadena amidst the legendary Asian influences of the San Gabriel Valley.
 After over thirty years of concert production in the United States, my wife Jan Karlin and I are on an extended sabbatical from our professional activities in Los Angeles, but the door is wide open for our return in the near future.
 Creating a new music wave out of Việt Nam in Southeast Asia, however, truly deserves our commitment.
-Snapping your fingers really doesn’t work out very well, so we need time to build a lasting new music bridge between the United States, France and Việt Nam.
+Snapping your fingers really doesn’t work out very well, so we need focused time to build a lasting new music bridge between the United States, France and Việt Nam.